chrishalkias/open-oscillator-QuTip/README.md

 └── structure.txt
 ```

-The code contains 3 different Jupyter notebooks concerning the simulation of the harmonic oscillator bath.
+The code contains 6 different Jupyter notebooks concerning the simulation of the harmonic oscillator bath.
 As an extra there exists a simple python script to extract dependencies from jupyter notebooks.
-There is another notebook, one employing finite difference methods to extract an estimate of the Husimi-Q function of the system.
-This has been lost somewhere in my filesystem and await to be rescued.

 ## Additional information